RedisLabs/redisraft/README.md

 by Redis.

-*NOTE: The Redis Module API currently does not offer a way to implement these strategies.*
+*NOTE: The Redis Module API currently does not offer a way to implement these strategies.
+Currently compaction can be done explicitly or automatically by configuring specific thresholds.*

+#### Compaction & Snapshot Creation

+When the Raft modules determines it needs to perform log compaction, it does the
+following:

+First, a child process is forked and:
+1. Performs a Redis `SAVE` operation after modifying the `dbfilename` configuration, so a temporary file is created.
+2. Iterates the Raft log and creates a new temporary Raft log with only the entries that follow the snapshot.
+3. Exits and reports success to the parent.

+The parent detects that the child has completed and:
+1. Renames the temporary snapshot (rdb) file so it overwrites the existing one.
+2. Appends all Raft log entries that have been received since the child was forked to the temporary Raft log file.
+3. Renames the temporary Raft log so it overwrites the existing one.

 #### Snapshot Delivery

-The current implementation of snapshot delivery is constrained by the existing Redis Module API and operates this way:
+When a Raft follower node lags behind and requires log entries that have been compacted, a snapshot needs to be delivered instead:

 1. Leader decides it needs to send a snapshot to a remote node.
-2. Leader sends a `RAFT.LOADSNAPSHOT` command.
-The command includes the *last-included-term* and *last-included-index* of the snapshot (local dataset) so the remote node can quickly refuse it if it was already loaded.
+2. Leader sends a `RAFT.LOADSNAPSHOT` command, which includes the snapshot (RDB file) as well as *last-included-term* and *last-included-index*.
-3. The remote node's load snapshot implementation uses `SLAVEOF` to temporarily become a Redis Replication Slave and fetch the snapshot from the leader.
-4. When the replication is complete, the Raft module reconfigures Redis to be a master again.

-`RAFT.LOADSNAPSHOT` operates in the background and responds immediately, as it is not possible to maintain a blocked client across role changes.
-Possible responses are:
+3. Follower may respond in different ways:
-* `1` indicates snapshot loading is started.
+   * `1` indicates snapshot was successfully loaded.
    * `0` indicates the local index already matches the required snapshot index so nothing needs to be done.
    * `-LOADING` indicates snapshot loading is already in progress.

+*NOTE: Because of the store-and-forward implementation in Redis, this is not very efficient and will fail on very large datasets.
+In the future this should be optimized*.

 #### Read request handling